blue-name/slb/intl.en-US/Miscellaneous/Troubleshooting/500__502__504 troubleshooting.md

         If the total number of PHP requests being processed in the server has reached the limit set by max\_children in php-fpm, and more PHP requests are being sent to the server, then 502 or 504 errors may occur:

-        -   If existing PHP requests in the backend server are processed timely, new PHP requests can be processed successively.
+        -   If existing PHP requests in the backend server are processed timely and new PHP requests can be processed successively, no error occurs.
-        -   If the existing PHP requests are not processed timely, new PHP requests will remain in a waiting mode.
-If the value of fastcgi\_read\_timeout of Nginx is exceeded, a 504 Gateway Time-out error occurs.
+        -   If the existing PHP requests are not processed timely and new PHP requests remain in a waiting mode, when the value of fastcgi\_read\_timeout of Nginx is exceeded, a 504 Gateway timeout error occurs.
-        -   If the existing PHP requests are not processed in a timely manner, new PHP requests will remain in a waiting mode.
-If the value of request\_terminate\_timeout in Nginx is exceeded, a 502 Bad Gateway error occurs.
+        -   If the existing PHP requests are not processed in a timely manner and new PHP requests remain in a waiting mode, when the value of request\_terminate\_timeout in Nginx is exceeded, a 502 Bad Gateway error occurs.
     2. If the PHP script execution time exceeds the limit, namely, the time used by php-fpm to process PHP scripts exceeds the value of request\_terminate\_timeout in Nginx, a 502 error occurs and the following error log is shown in Nginx logs:

         ```